 Chinese New Year (CNY) or Spring Festival or Lunar New Year has a rich history behind it.
 Celebrated in January or February each year, China goes on holiday, unlike the rest of the world, for seven days.

-Flowers and fruits hold special significance during CNY, which is celebrated in several Asian countries including Korea, Japan, Taiwan, Hong Kong, Singapore, Indonesia, and Vietnam.
+Flowers and fruits hold special significance during CNY, which is celebrated in several Asian countries and regions including Korea, Japan, Taiwan, Hong Kong, Singapore, Indonesia, and Vietnam.
 Here we've rounded up the top 9 lucky fruits and flowers that are most often gifted and used as decorations at Chinese New Year.

 Oranges are very popular and from weeks before Spring Festival, one would see potted plants with miniature oranges (they are real, and may also be Kumquat trees) blossoming.